Foreign involvement in the Syrian civil war: Turkey

-The government of Turkey, a NATO member with the alliance's second largest army, has had a relatively friendly relationship with Syria over a decade prior to the start of the civil unrest in Syria in 2011; Turkey, while joining calls for the Syrian government to end the violence, initially objected to the demand voiced in August 2011 by the US that Bashar al-Assad resign.
-Turkey trained defectors from the Syrian Army on its territory, and in July 2011 a group of them announced the birth of the Free Syrian Army.
-In October 2011, Turkey began sheltering the Free Syrian Army, offering the group a safe zone and a base of operation.
-Together with Saudi Arabia and Qatar, Turkey has also provided the rebels with arms and other military equipment.
-Tensions between Syria and Turkey significantly worsened after Syrian forces shot down a Turkish fighter jet in June 2012 and border clashes in October 2012.
-In early February 2016, Reuters referred to Turkey as "a major sponsor of the insurgency against President Bashar al-Assad".
-Turkey provided refuge for Syrian dissidents from early days of the Syrian conflict.
-In early June 2011, Syrian opposition activists convened in Istanbul to discuss regime change, and Turkey hosted the head of the Free Syrian Army, Colonel Riad al-Asaad.
-Turkey became increasingly hostile to the Assad government's policies and came to encourage reconciliation among dissident factions.
-Recep Tayyip Erdoğan has tried to "cultivate a favorable relationship with whatever government would take the place of Assad."
-In May 2012, Syrian opposition forces started to receive arms and training from Turkey and the United States.
-Turkey's subsequent arrangements with Russia and Iran (from early 2017) caused a rift in its relationship with the Syrian opposition, as the opposition leaders criticized Russia's plan to create safe zones in Syria as threatening the country's territorial integrity.
+The government of Turkey, a NATO member with the alliance's second largest army, had a relatively friendly relationship with Syria prior to the start of the civil unrest.
+Turkey joined calls for the Syrian government to end the violence.
+However, it initially objected to the demand voiced in August 2011 by the US that Assad resign.

+Turkey trained defectors from the Syrian Army on its territory, and in July 2011 a group of them launched the FSA.
+In October, Turkey began sheltering FSA, including a safe zone and a base of operations.
+Together with Saudi Arabia and Qatar, Turkey provided arms and other military equipment.
+Turkey provided refuge for Syrian dissidents from the onset of the conflict.
+In June 2011, Opposition activists convened in Istanbul to discuss regime change, and Turkey hosted the head of the Free Syrian Army, Colonel Riad al-Asaad.
+Turkey became increasingly hostile to Assad and came to encourage reconciliation among dissident factions.
+Recep Tayyip Erdoğan tried to "cultivate a favorable relationship with whatever government would take the place of Assad".

+Tensions between Syria and Turkey significantly worsened after Syrian forces shot down a Turkish fighter jet in June 2012 and border clashes in October.
+In May, Syrian opposition forces started to receive arms and training from Turkey and the US.
+Turkey's subsequent arrangements with Russia and Iran (from early 2017) caused a rift in its relationship with the Syrian opposition, as the opposition leaders criticized Russia's plan to create safe zones as threatening the country's territorial integrity.